Dylan-Stewart/Dylan-Stewart/README.md

 📍 I'm from Long Island New York

-🎓 I attend Hofstra University and will be graduating with a Masters Of Science in Computer Science in December 2025
+🎓 I attend Hofstra University and will be graduating with a Masters Of Science in Computer Science in May 2025

 🌱 I’m currently learning about Web Development